Snowflake-Labs/snowflake-maven-gradle-plugins/README.md

 ## Gradle Configuration

 Add the plugin to your project's `build.gradle`

 ```groovy
 plugins {
     id 'com.snowflake.snowflake-gradle-plugin' version '0.1.0-SNAPSHOT'
 }
 ```

-Specify the repository from which you will download the plugin by specify the following at the top of `settings.gradle` To use Maven Central:
+Specify the repository from which you will download the plugin by specify the following at the top of `settings.gradle` to use Maven Central:

 ```groovy
 pluginManagement {
     repositories {